nassing/haskell-sexpr-to-json/README.md

 curl -X POST -H "Content-Type: text/plain;charset=UTF-8" -d '(1 (2A 2.5 2Test3 2..5 "hello" my-symbol))' http://localhost:3210/convert
 ```

-This project was made with WSL and probably works with Linux too.

 Note : If you are using WSL, you may experience some issues with port forwarding when running the project with the scripts.
 In that case, just run the commands manually.

 ## Known issues